The Best Dog Food for Golden Retrievers in 2022

 Some Golden Retrievers suffer from epilepsy, with symptoms that usually come in the form of seizures.
 If your dog suffers one of these, you should clear away any dangerous objects that your pooch can hurt themselves on.
 You won’t have to perform the same action as humans in keeping their tongue out of their mouth as dogs don’t have this choking risk.

 As Golden Retrievers have relatively slow metabolisms, you don’t want to overdo it in terms of the number of calories they consume.
 Treats are often a big contributor to your dog’s waistline, so you should follow an 80/20 rule.
 This means that 80% of your dog’s food should consist of their regular food while the other 20% can come from treats.
+For a wider selection of choices, check out our dog food for weight loss guide.

 - Separation anxiety